Questions about some Properties in Bagshot

 Little Yews, London Road

-Peter writes : I recently bought Little Yews, Jenkins Hill, 105 London Road, Bagshot.
+Peter writes : I own Little Yews, Jenkins Hill, 105 London Road, Bagshot.
 The deeds indicate that the property is some 250 years old.
 Some parts of the roof would appear to be original with tiles held on with a very thin rusted nail!
 The entrance hall has a floor which I believe to be original and there is a bean across this entrance which would appear to be part of the original building.
 Surrey Heath Borough Council designates the house as of local historic interest.
 Perhaps there is some historic information that we can find about the house?

 Please use the message pad below to reply.

-Lambourne Villas and Belleview Cottage
+Lambourne Villas

 Lisa is seeking information about Lambourne Villas where her Great Grandparents lived at the beginning of the 20th century, and Belle Vue Cottage on the London Road where her Grandparents lived around 1940.
 6122.1006

-Lambourne House was one of the "big houses" and is now replaced by Lambourne Drive and its housing.
-From an old map, Lambourne Villas appear to have been a pair of semidetached houses on London Road (now the A30) immediately southwest of what is now known as School Lane.
+a lean-to on the side of a building.Lambourne House was one of the "big houses" and is now replaced by Lambourne Drive and its housing.
+From an old map, Lambourne Villas were a pair of semidetached houses on London Road (now the A30) immediately southwest of what is now known as School Lane.
 There is still a house in this location, but not a pair of semis and is a different shape.
-I do not know if this property was Lambourne Villas combined and extended.
+I assume that this property was Lambourne Villas combined and extended.
+It now only has a number, not a name.

 Bellevue House was on London Road, just southwest of the junction with what is now Lambourne Drive.
 Now demolished it has been replaced with a row of old people's houses.
 Belleview Cottages might have been nearby.